VMErik/pokemon-angular/README.md

 # Pokedex

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1., bootstrap and PokeApi

 The project is a single page application.
 It contains three main parts.